alexv0iceh/AutoChar/README.md

 ![image](https://github.com/alexv0iceh/AutoChar/assets/74978526/798a92e9-0105-4b39-85b6-5b89048a108e)

+## _WARNINGS_

+-It's kind of conflicting with AfterDetailer and may cause crashes if used together -It's working poorly with Dynamic Prompts as of now, so it's not advised as well, read Known Issues for details

 ## _Functions and features as of now:_
 - Automatic 2-stage upscale
 - Automatic face and eyes inpaint, for all detected faces on image